rock-the-prototype/dsl-docs/README.md

 Start here in `dsl-docs` to understand:
 - the motivation and guiding principles ([01_DSL_Goals_and_Principles.md](./01_DSL_Goals_and_Principles.md)),
 - the formal grammar definition ([02_DSL_Grammar.md](./02_DSL_Grammar.md)),
-- and how validation and auditability are built into the design.
+- and how validation and auditability are built into secure design.

 These documents explain **why** the DSL exists, **how** it is structured,
 and **which principles** ensure auditability, transparency, and regulatory alignment.